hexabeast/Sytrace/README.md

 https://drive.google.com/open?id=1wbQCuPg2ESQFsROhgAAQz-4y5wUKPye5

 Then, you have two choices :

-To have internet on the qemu machine, follow the instructions in the qemuv1/install_inet.txt Else, proceed to the "Usage" phase
+To have internet on the qemu machine, follow the instructions in the qemuv1/install_inet.txt

+Else, get to the "Usage" phase

 ## Usage :